-Take your child to visit her new school the summer before she starts Kindergarten.
+Take your child to visit their new school the summer before they start Kindergarten.
 Drive or walk to the school.
 Play on the playground.
 Talk about routines, such as what to expect during lunch time, at recess, and using the bathroom.
-Some schools offer free lunches during the summer, or use of the library.
+Some schools (or libraries) offer free lunches during the summer.
 Ask if you can have a tour of the school or a peek in your child's classroom.

 You are Your Child's First Teacher

-Help your child prepare for Kindergarten by turning everyday activities into times for her to play, learn, and feel good about herself.
-Remember, your child develops at her own unique pace.
-Kindergarten is a place where she will continue to learn!
+Help your child prepare for Kindergarten by turning everyday activities into times for them to play, learn, and feel good about themself.
+Remember, your child develops at their own unique pace.
+Kindergarten is a place where they will continue to learn!

 Keep Your Child Healthy

-Children who eat nutritious foods, are healthy, and get plenty of rest are able to focus and learn at school.
+Children who eat nutritious foods, are healthy and get plenty of rest are able to focus and learn at school.
 Provide your child with healthy snacks and meals.
 Schedule regular medical and dental check-ups for your child.
-Exercise daily with her.
-Play games that encourage her to run, climb, jump, catch a ball, and dance.
+Exercise daily with them.
+Play games that encourage them to run, climb, jump, catch a ball, and dance.

 Talk With Your Child

-In Kindergarten, your child will need to be able to express his needs and wants, follow directions, and communicate with others.
-Talk with your child every day to promote his listening and conversational skills.
-Ask him questions and teach him new words.
-Talk about what he likes and dislikes and answer his questions.
+In Kindergarten, your child will need to be able to express their needs and wants, follow directions, and communicate with others.
+Talk with your child every day to promote their listening and conversational skills.
+Ask your child questions and teach them new words.
+Talk about what they like and dislike and answer their questions.

 Create a School Routine

 Kindergartners need about 11 hours of sleep each night.
 Create a regular time for your child to relax and go to bed.
-Start waking her at the time she will need to wake during the school year.
-Set up a special place where she will put her backpack after school every day.
+Start waking your child at the time they will need to wake during the school year.
+Set up a special place where they will put their backpack after school every day.
 Practice choosing outfits the night before to help make the mornings smoother.

 Read Books About Starting Kindergarten